openwallet-foundation-labs/identity-credential/README.md

 ## Identity Credential Libraries

-The project includes two libraries written in Java and Kotlin.
-The first is `identity` which provides the core building blocks and which can also be used on server-side environments.
-The other is `identity-android` which provides Android-specific extensions to the former.
+The project includes libraries written in Java and Kotlin:

+- `identity` provides the core building blocks and which can also be used in server-side environments.
+- `identity-mdoc` provides data structures and routines for working with mdoc credentials.
+This library can also be used in server-side-environments
+- `identity-android` provides Android-specific extensions.
 It is designed to run on Android (API 24 or later) and will take advantage of Android-specific features including hardware-backed Keystore, NFC, Bluetooth Low Energy, and so on.

-The libraries are intended to be used by Wallet Applications (mobile applications on the credential holder's device), Reader Applications (applications operated on device controlled by the verifier), and Issuance Systems (applications operated by the credential issuer or their agent).
+These libraries are intended to be used by Wallet Applications (mobile applications on the credential holder's device), Reader Applications (applications operated on device controlled by the verifier), and Issuance Systems (applications operated by the credential issuer or their agent).
 They provide the following